ewebber/whatspeakersneed/index.md

 ### What is the offer?

-- Do you cover expenses, what for and how much? (consider hotel, travel (including taxi's / public transport, food)
+- Do you cover expenses, what for and how much? (consider hotel, travel including taxi's / public transport, food)
-- Will you book travel and hotels?
+- Will you book the travel and hotels or do they need to do it?
 - Do you pay speakers?
 - Will there be a speakers dinner or socialising events? (speakers often come to events to network, so this is a good idea)
 - Will there be childcare?